-Complete this checklist of requirements, then attend a 2-3 year Master of Science in Nursing CRNA Program, and you’re well on your way to your dream!
+Complete this checklist of requirements, then attend a 3-3.5 year doctoral CRNA program, and you’re well on your way to your dream!
 It should take you anywhere from 7-10 years from start to finish.

 1. Bachelor of Science in Nursing (BSN)

 It is always most competitive to have a Bachelor of Science in Nursing.
 However, if you would like to apply to one of the 30% of nurse anesthetist schools that will accept an RN license in combination with a Bachelor of Science, you’ll want to use the school search tools that are part of our All CRNA Connect community

 In fact, if you’re wanting to complete this journey with the support of other likeminded professionals, and the wisdom of those who’ve succeeded already in becoming CRNAs, consider joining All CRNA Connect.com.
 Whether you’re years or months away from applying, you’ll find resources that will save you time possibly cut months or years off of your plan.

 As long as you have a current RN license in at least one state, you should be eligible for programs in any state of your choice.
 Once accepted, you’ll need an RN license in the state or states you’ll be practicing in.

 3. 2-5 years Critical Care / ICU experience